5 Reasons to Write in Your Books

 Writing in your books is like talking with the author.
 It’s not always the best way, of course.
 But when the author’s dead, it’s the best you’re going to get.
 That’s probably true if they’re alive as well.
 And speaking as a former publishing executive, you might be grateful for the distance.

 Books are written to start conversations.
-Reading is part of the reader’s role in that dialogue, but responding in the margins is as well.
+Reading itself is part of the reader’s role in the dialogue, but responding in the margins is as well.
 Those affirmations, qualifications, and objections go down on the page as part of an exchange.

-For what it’s worth, Stalin provides another.
-“He scrawled critical comments and abuse across pages with the same blue crayons he used to sign death warrants and initial treaties,” writes Nigel Jones, reviewing a new book on the dictator’s reading habits.
+For what it’s worth, Stalin provides another example.
+“He scrawled critical comments and abuse across pages with the same blue crayons he used to sign death warrants and initial treaties,” writes Nigel Jones, reviewing a recent book on the dictator’s reading habits.

 4. Facilitating Self-Discovery

-This plays off of reason 3 above, but takes it a bit further.
+Reason 4 plays off of Reasons 2 and 3 above, but goes a bit further.
 Engaging in an author’s ideas forces us to think through what matters to us, how we understand the world, and so on.
 “By discovering what authors think, feel, and care for, we find out who they are,” said Thomas L. Jeffers in The Weekly Standard.
 But that’s only half of it.
 “By entering into dialogue with their books—annotating in the margins when we agree or disagree or when we aren’t sure—we define who we are.”

 Books have a way of confirming—even conferring—identity.
 But it’s not a passive experience.
-We get to clarify and object.
+As readers, we get to clarify and object.
 And in that process of rejoinder we hone our understanding of ourselves.

 5. Enjoying Yourself